reiver/reiver-lexical-hypothesis/README.md

 What happens if you asked other people who know Bella to describe her.

-Given that one person who knows Bella has said _“ Bella usually does a thorough job.”_, in your experience, do you it is more likely that someone else who knows Bella might say?:
+Given that one person who knows Bella has said _“ Bella usually does a thorough job.”_, in your experience, do you think it is more likely that someone else who knows Bella might say?:

 > Bella is a reliable worker.